mgutiem/plantville-online/README.md

 A C# App inspired by the FarmVille game.

 ## Copyright Disclaimer / Student Warning
-_I developed this project for the C# II course part of the UCLA Applications Certificate._
+_I developed this project for the C# II course part of the UCLA Applications Programming Certificate._

 _If you're a student currently enrolled to this course feel free to review my code **but only as a reference or for study purposes.**_